quantruong3005/seller-churn-prediction/README.md

 ## 📝 License
 This project is published for **educational and portfolio purposes only**.
-Not intended for commercial use without permission.
+Not intended for commercial use.
 ---

 📌 **Note:** This project is shared as a case study for learning and demonstration.